-The uncertainty surrounding most western economies, and most notably the U.S. economy, makes forecasts and expectations much more difficult to assess than in past years.
+The continued uncertainty surrounding most western economies, and most notably the U.S. economy, makes forecasts and expectations much more difficult to assess than in the past.

 In past downturns, our U.S. business enjoyed growth and increased profitability as competition pulled back and small business sought credit from a much smaller base of lenders, such as Pawnee.
-We continue to experience an increase in new business since the fourth quarter of 2008, however the broad uncertainty in the economy makes charge-offs difficult to predict.
+We continue to experience a strong flow of new business applications, however the broad uncertainty in the economy makes charge-offs difficult to predict and our credit standards more demanding.